juliafmorgado/julia/content/posts/2023-09-28_contribute-to-cncf-oss-projects-without-coding.md

 In case there are no open issues, check the Slack channel dedicated to your language for pinned documents that show the terms/pages that still need to be translated.
 Also consider sending a friendly and polite message in the Slack channel to introduce yourself, express your interest in contributing to the project, and inquire if there is an available list or tracking system for translation tasks.

 5. **Once you have found an issue, drop a comment saying you would like to take that issue/work on that.**
 A member of the Cloud Native Glossary localization team will review your request and approve it.
-Wait to be accepted because sometimes there is already someone working on it and you'll have done work for nothing.
+Wait to be accepted because sometimes there is already someone working on that and you'll have done work for nothing.

 ![](https://blog-imgs-23.s3.amazonaws.com/cncf-issue-1209.png)